Compare the best internet service providers in Houston. Find fiber, cable, and wireless options.

 Houston at a Glance

-- Population: 2,304,580 (city proper, 4th largest in the U.S.)
+Population: 2,304,580 (city proper, 4th largest in the U.S.)

-- Metro Population: 7,122,240 (Houston-The Woodlands-Sugar Land)
+Metro Population: 7,122,240 (Houston-The Woodlands-Sugar Land)

-- Region: Gulf Coast / Southeast Texas
+Region: Gulf Coast / Southeast Texas

-- Major Industries: Energy, Healthcare (Texas Medical Center), Aerospace (NASA JSC), Shipping, Manufacturing
+Major Industries: Energy, Healthcare (Texas Medical Center), Aerospace (NASA JSC), Shipping, Manufacturing

 Houston Internet Market Overview

 As the fourth-largest city in the United States, Houston has a highly competitive internet market.
 Xfinity holds the dominant cable position with coverage spanning most of the metro, while AT&T is aggressively expanding fiber to compete.
-The sheer geographic spread of Houston means that coverage can vary dramatically between the Inner Loop, suburbs like Katy and Sugar Land, and outer areas near Conroe or Galveston.
+The sheer geographic spread of Houston means that coverage can vary dramatically between the Inner Loop, suburbs like Katy.
+Sugar Land, and outer areas near Conroe or Galveston.

 Houston's energy industry workforce has driven strong demand for reliable home internet, particularly for remote workers in the oil and gas sector.
-The Texas Medical Center area and Midtown have excellent fiber and 5G availability, while some older neighborhoods in Third Ward and East Houston may still rely primarily on cable or DSL.
+The Texas Medical Center area and Midtown have excellent fiber and 5G availability.
+While some older neighborhoods in Third Ward and East Houston may still rely primarily on cable or DSL.
 Optimum and Rise Broadband are providing alternatives in underserved corridors.

 Internet by Houston Neighborhood